 In order to handle this, Selenium has introduced the usage of “Explicit” and “Implicit” wait.
 Selenium documentation on Explicit and Implicit wait warns users not to use both together.

 The implicit wait is a quick and easy way to handle the problem of elements loading at different times on a web application.
 It is applicable at a global level and affects all the elements.
 It basically tells selenium to wait for a specified time before it throws a “No Such Element” Exception.

 Let’s dive into an Example:

 In the above example, we have instructed selenium to wait for the time frame of 10 seconds if the element is not present.

 It means that if the element is not located on the web page within that time frame, it will throw an exception.
-During this time, the script will keep polling the DOM to find if the element has shown up.
+The script will keep polling the DOM to find if the element has shown up.
 The polling interval cannot be changed.
 If the element is found selenium continues with the execution.

-- Applied globally and hence effects all elements
+- Applied globally and hence affects all elements

-- Can be only used to find elements and not conditions
+- It can be only used to find elements and not conditions

 - It will slow down the execution time